In this era of social media, it is highly probable that you have already seen and heard about Daniel Wellington.

 Contrary to the belief of the hipsters and yuppies, other well-known watch brands have already launched models with NATO straps.
 Among them are Tudor, Longines and as Tysander’s inspiration, Rolex.

 So naturally, DW can no longer excite those who know much about their watches.

-Daniel Wellington watches are priced at USD$149 to USD$229.
-From the price per, many deem it as very affordable for a fashion watch.
+Daniel Wellington watches are mostly priced in the $149 to $229 range.
+Because of that, many consider it very affordable for a fashion watch.

 However, collectors, enthusiasts and even some ordinary customers would disagree.
 As mentioned above, the quartz movement is made in Japan while the watch is assembled in China.
 Practically, Tysander did not change his watchmaking procedure despite the growth of his company.